smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 SELECT SUM(MyValue) FROM (VALUES (NULL), (NULL)) a(MyValue);
 ```

-Another interesting observation is the difference between the statements `SUM(1)` vs `COUNT(1)` when operating on empty datasets.
+Another interesting observation is the difference between `SUM(1)` and `COUNT(1)` when applied to empty datasets.

-The following two SQL operations are equal and will return the count of rows if the table being operated on is not an empty set.
+The following two SQL operations are equivalent and return the count of rows if the table being operated on is not empty.

 ```sql
 SELECT  COUNT(1) AS myCount,